The sight of your Great Dane’s body shaking can be unusual and can make you worry.

 Occasional shaking can be brushed off as not meaning anything, however, there is a reason why they’re shaking.

-In this article, we will explain more about Great Dane shaking, when it is natural, when to worry and see a veterinarian.
+We explain more about Great Dane shaking, when it is natural, when to worry and see a veterinarian.

 A Great Dane shaking can be caused by various reasons including anxiety, excitement, the feeling of being cold, old age, underlying health condition, poisoning, and pain.
 Shaking can be in the limbs or in the whole body which can be unpredictable for an unspecified time.